guardian/cdk/docs/003-migrating-existing-stacks.md

 The [AWS CDK CLI](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-typescript.html) provides a command to generate a starter project.
 From there, you can install this library and get started defining your new stack.

-The [Guardian CDK CLI](https://github.com/guardian/cdk-cli) can be used to generate the boiler plate for you stack and to migrate across parameters from existing cloudformation templates.
+The [Guardian CDK CLI](https://github.com/guardian/cdk-cli) can be used to generate the boiler plate for you stack and to migrate across parameters from existing CloudFormation templates.

 ## Comparing outputs